San-Francisco-Write-The-Docs/www/content/_events/_template.md

   embed: |
    embed code for the form
 #
            # The form section allows you to embed a google form in the site.
 Check with Claire Lundeby for more info. :- )
-remote: false
-zoom: false
-           # These values are for publishing the Zoom link and meeting number on the site, something we don't currently do.

 agenda: |
     * If you have an agenda, put it here as bullet points.
 Otherwise - remove this variable entirely.
 #